tkeskita/unstructured_grids/docs/ug.rst

 Main Features and Limitations
 -----------------------------

-- Since volume meshes are not natively supported in Blender, cell and face information related to unstructured grids are kept in separate Python object data model.
-Data is stored as text strings.
+- **Many operations are slow for large meshes.** This is due to the fact that volume meshes are not natively supported in Blender.
+  Therefore cell and face information related to unstructured grids are kept in separate Python object data model, which is slow.

-  Internal faces or edges are not shown in Blender, but boundary faces and all vertices are visible in Edit Mode.
+- Internal faces and internal edges are not shown in Blender.
+  Boundary faces and all vertices are visible in Edit Mode.

 - Unstructured grid is defined by lists of cells, cell faces and face vertices.
   Cell description is compatible with